ximosa/Api-blogger-/README.md

 Hi there!

 I'm a software developer passionate about building web applications.
-Currently, I'm working on a personal project using React and Node.js to  (brief description of your project).
+Currently, I'm working on a personal project using JavaScript other web developing languages to develop a browser-based operating system.

 I'm always eager to learn new things and am currently diving deep into AGI.